maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-12-bureaucracy-examined.md

 **Claimed purpose**: Prevent technical debt, maintain system coherence, validate designs.

-**Actual function**: In practice, architecture reviews:
-- Created bottlenecks (weeks of delay waiting for review slots)
-- Applied rules that were outdated by the time they were enforced
-- Focused on hypothetical future problems rather than current constraints
-- Rubber-stamped most decisions while occasionally blocking things for political reasons
-- Generated documentation nobody read
+**Actual function**: In practice, architecture reviews created bottlenecks with weeks of delay waiting for review slots, applied rules that were outdated by the time they were enforced, focused on hypothetical future problems rather than current constraints, rubber-stamped most decisions while occasionally blocking things for political reasons, and generated documentation nobody read.

 **What they actually prevented**: Engineers making technology choices quickly.